rm-hull/turtle/README.md

     (def triangle (take 12 (cycle [:fwd 20, :right 120])))

     (draw! ->img [800 600] triangle)
+    ```

-Would return an AWT BufferedImage of size 800x600, with the square :
+Would return an AWT BufferedImage of size 800x600, with the triangle scaled
+to the full extent:

-     #<BufferedImage BufferedImage@5d6b3f00: type = 1 DirectColorModel: rmask=ff0000 gmask=ff00 bmask=ff amask=0 IntegerInterleavedRaster: width = 800 height = 600 #Bands = 3 xOff = 0 yOff = 0 dataOffset[0] 0>
+     #<BufferedImage BufferedImage@5d6b3f00: type = 1 DirectColorModel:
+     rmask=ff0000 gmask=ff00 bmask=ff amask=0
+     IntegerInterleavedRaster: width = 800 height = 600 #Bands = 3
+     xOff = 0 yOff = 0 dataOffset[0] 0>

-Which can then be rendered with javax.imageio.ImageIO into whatever graphics format.
+This can then be rendered with javax.imageio.ImageIO into whatever graphics format.

 Pre-requisites
 --------------